-If you frequent child activity blogs, you know that “sensory play” has been a hot topic for quite awhile now.
+If you frequent kids activity blogs, you know that “sensory play” has been a hot topic for quite awhile now.
 There are even entire websites devoted to sensory play for your tots, and while they are super fun to read and full of creative (and sometimes elaborate) ideas, you may find yourself asking, “Is all this REALLY necessary for my child’s development?”

 To answer this question, let’s first look at what we know about sensory play.

 What is sensory play?

 Sensory play is simply play that encourages children to use one or more of the senses.
 Often called “messy play,” sensory play experiences focus on stimulating children’s senses of sight, sound, smell, touch, taste, balance, and movement.